 To assume Bernie Sanders is progressive and the Tea Party is conservative is a misreading of history and reality.
 America is a liberal nation founded by liberals, and while it is tempting for a left-leaning American to paint the Tea Party as purely conservative, nothing could be further from the truth.

-Sure, they are socially conservative on some issues, but look a little closer, they are rebelling against big government… that is “left” and they desire change… and that is “progressive”.
-Deregulating and saying “we are taxed enough already” isn’t conservative… it is just a type of progressivism that is socially conservative in comparison to other types.
-We can accurately call it nativist, populist, left-right, socially conservative, classically liberal progressivism… or we can be mean and call it radicalism (but that is just semantics).
+They are socially conservative on some issues but look a little closer.
+They are rebelling against big government, which is “left” and they want change, which is “progressive.”
+Deregulating and saying “we are taxed enough already” isn’t conservative.
+It is a type of progressivism that is socially conservative in comparison to other types.
+We can call it nativist, populist, socially conservative, classically liberal progressivism or we can call it radicalism.
+It is a question of semantics.

 A true conservative, one who does not want progress of any type, is hard to find in America.
-Instead, some on the left want to progress toward a small government where their is social justice and little other rule-sets (the anonymous sort of left), others want to progress toward a Rooseveltian big government “welfare state”.
-These two types of “left-wing American progressivism” look so utterly different trying to give them both the same exact name and calling it a day is downright confusing.
+Instead, some on the left want to progress toward a small government where there is social justice and few other rule-sets (the anonymous sort of left).
+Others want to progress toward a Rooseveltian big government “welfare state.”
+These two types of “left-wing American progressivism” look so utterly different that trying to give them both the same name is downright confusing.

-Meanwhile, on the right-wing we have a few different types of American progressivism too.
-We have… a type which seeks prohibition and church-state politics (they want to progress toward a moral church state, seems very conservative… but how different is it from Roosevelt?).
-We have a Jacksonian type that wants states’ rights and to “kill the banks”, which is very left, yet is socially conservative (as it isn’t exactly seeking social justice for all races, sexes, and creeds).
+Meanwhile, on the right-wing we have several types of American progressivism too.
+We have a type which seeks prohibition and church-state politics.
+They want to progress toward a moral church state, which seems very conservative, but how different is it from Roosevelt?
+We have a Jacksonian type that wants states’ rights and to “kill the banks,” which is a very left-leaning concept, yet is socially conservative as it isn’t seeking social justice for all races, sexes, and creeds.
 We have a Jeffersonian type that is even more left-leaning and libertarian than Jackson, seeking a rural America free from banking, globalization, and foreign wars.

-This is to say, while today “progressive” means left-leaning Democrat and “liberal” means left-leaning democrat, we are really only saying Democrats generally want social justice, social welfare, diversity, and are fine with the state ensuring it.
+While today “progressive” means left-leaning Democrat and “liberal” means left-leaning Democrat.
+Democrats want social justice, social welfare, diversity, and are fine with the state ensuring it.
 We can call that progressive liberalism, but real ideologies are complex.
-A libertarian who wants all those things, but doesn’t want the state involved is also “a progressive” “liberal”.
+A libertarian who wants all those things, but doesn’t want the state involved is also “a progressive” “liberal.”

 “It’s not tyranny we desire; it’s a just, limited, federal government….
-Real liberty is neither found in despotism or the extremes of democracy, but in moderate governments.” – Hamilton stating a timeless truism, that while we may seek progress, we must ensure a moderate government that can balance and resect the needs of all.
+Real liberty is neither found in despotism or the extremes of democracy, but in moderate governments.” – Hamilton is stating a timeless truism.
+While we may seek progress, we must ensure a moderate government that can balance and respect the needs of all.